Donald Trump sexual misconduct allegations: Overview

 Several former Miss USA and Miss Teen USA contestants accused Trump of entering the dressing rooms of beauty pageant contestants while contestants were in various stages of undress.
 Trump had already referred to this practice during a 2005 interview on The Howard Stern Show, saying he could "get away with things like that" because he owned the Miss Universe franchise.
 In October 2019, the book All the President's Women: Donald Trump and the Making of a Predator (Note: The title is a reference to the 1974 book All the President's Men, about former President Richard Nixon's inner circle and their attempts to protect him during the Watergate scandal which led to his impeachment and resignation.) contained 43 additional allegations of sexual misconduct against Trump.

+In 2025, Trump's past friendship with Jeffrey Epstein received significant media attention following his administration's refusal to release files relating to Epstein, despite Trump's 2024 election campaign promises to do so.
+In response to the passage of the Epstein Files Transparency Act, the files were eventually released, except that they "failed to include some key materials related to a woman who made an accusation against President Trump, according to a review by The New York Times".
+The files that were released revealed other accounts of Trump's alleged sexual misconduct that were investigated by the FBI.

+In 2026, the DOJ released FBI files detailing several severe, though largely unverified, tips made to the National Threat Operations Center (NTOC) regarding alleged sexual misconduct and trafficking by Donald Trump, often involving Jeffrey Epstein.
+One specific 1990 allegation of assault resulted in multiple FBI interviews with the accuser.
+Although some interview summaries and details have been released to the public, records show that certain pages and files regarding these investigations remain redacted or unreleased.
+Other files also revealed that the FBI had in fact secretly investigated Epstein-related allegations against Trump.

+Trump has a history of insulting and belittling women when speaking to the media and on social media, and has made lewd and suggestive comments about women (including his daughter Ivanka), disparaged their physical appearance, and referred to them using derogatory epithets.

 Trump has denied all the allegations against him, saying he has been the victim of media bias, conspiracies, and a political smear campaign.
 (Note: Attributed to multiple sources:) In October 2016, Trump publicly vowed to sue all the women who have made allegations of sexual misconduct against him, as well as The New York Times for publishing the allegations.
+As of February 2026, he has only sued one accuser, an unsuccessful counterclaim against Carroll.